curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 * Forward-deployed engineer or engineer in consulting company
 * UX experience or interest

 **When I interview engineers**, I look for decisions where they decided between impact and interesting tech.
-I often use this question to evaluate how "product-oriented" they are:
+I also use this question to evaluate how "product-oriented" they are:

 > How do you prefer to get specifications for features or things you have to build? *There's no right answer - it's a spectrum.*
 >